vov62/vov62-notes-app-AI-mataf/README.md

-# 🗒️ Sticky Notes App with AI
+# 🗒️ Smart Notes App with AI

 A smart digital sticky notes app with AI-powered text rewriting.